 Principal and Vice-Chancellor, Heriot-Watt University

-2016 saw the launch of TechFest’s Eureka Family Science program sponsored by Chevron.
-The series of shows and after-school sessions invited children to test their science and engineering skills through a number of hands-on workshops.
+TechFest's Eureka Family Science programme sponsored by Chevron has continued to grow in popularity since its launch in 2016.
+The series of shows and after-school sessions invites children to test their science and engineering skills through a number of hands-on workshops.

 Did you know?

-In 2016, Chevron’s work with TechFest, including the Maths in the Pipeline and STEM in the Pipeline programme, reached more than 55,000 people.
+In 2018, Chevron’s work with TechFest, including the Maths in the Pipeline and STEM in the Pipeline programmes, reached more than 23,000 people.

-Together with Portsoy Community Enterprise and Banff Academy, Chevron is funding a new youth boat-building project to help develop employment skills in the local community.
-The practical outreach program uses traditional boat-building methods to provide young people aged 14 - 16 with an out-of-school STEM learning opportunity to help them develop self-confidence and teamwork skills.
+Together with Portsoy Community Enterprise and Banff Academy, Chevron is funding a youth boat-building project to help develop the vocational skills of school children in the local community.
+The practical outreach programme uses traditional boat-building methods to provide young people aged 14 - 16 with an out-of-school STEM learning opportunity to help them develop self-confidence and teamwork skills.

 We also sponsor the Scottish Council for Development and Industry’s Young Engineers and Science Clubs.
-This program has played a key role in inspiring young people to pursue STEM careers.
-There are currently more than 1,400 clubs in the network, with a membership of more than 30,000 boys and girls aged 10 through 17.
+This programme has played a key role in inspiring young people to pursue STEM careers.
+There are currently more than 1,500 clubs in the network, with a membership of more than 30,000 boys and girls aged 7 through 17.
 We participate in the Young Engineers and Science Clubs annual event, where Chevron employees use our interactive 3-Minute Challenge to test the young students’ skills.
-We also provided sponsorship for a program called I’m an Engineer, I Can Help Here!
-The initiative focused on training teachers and educating students from Aberdeen City and Aberdeenshire about the different disciplines of engineering and related careers.
+We also provide sponsorship for a STEM advisory service to schools and support the flagship national Annual Celebration of STEM where over 50 schools from all over Scotland attend this popular event.

-In addition, Chevron supports Engineer’n’ Our Lives, a program developed and delivered by Live Wire Productions.
-Around 10,000 schoolchildren have taken part in the programme which gives them the opportunity to appreciate the role engineering plays in their lives.
-The students take part in age-appropriate STEM challenges with the help of Chevron professionals.
-Chevron also supports Safeopoly, another initiative developed by Live Wire Productions.
-The programme focuses on helping children understand the risks associated with using the internet.
-To date, Chevron has engaged with more than 90 schools in Aberdeen city and shire, reaching approximately 5,000 children.
+Chevron supports Engineers ’n’ Our Lives, a programme developed and delivered by Live Wire Productions.
+Over 13,000 schoolchildren have taken part in the programme which gives them the opportunity to appreciate the role engineering plays in their lives.
+The students complete four curriculum-based challenges with the help of Chevron professionals.